datacamp-content-public/DataWeek-101/chapter1.md

 ```

-A simple script in Python
+A simple script in Python.

 `@instructions`
-Just try to guess what the script does
+Just try to guess what the script does.
+Once you're done, press "Run" and see what the script prints.

 `@hint`
-Has something to do with Wikipedia ...
+Has something to do with Wikipedia and airlines ...

 `@pre_exercise_code`